 - If you have relation or you’re connected with someone that has a disability.

 - It is OK in the eyes of the law to favorably treat disabled person than a nondisabled person.

 Basically there 6 types of disability discrimination and they include; direct discrimination, indirect discrimination, harassment, victimization, discrimination due to disability, failing to make adjustments.
 Let’s take a look at the common ones briefly.

-This mostly concern organizations that have a certain policy that affect disable people when compared with other normal people that aren’t disabled.
+This mostly concern organizations that have a certain policy that affects disabled people when compared with other normal people that aren’t disabled.
 Indirect discrimination is considered unlawful, the only exception is that when the organization is able to provide proof that their policy is proportionate and they have a strong reason to use such policy against disabled persons.

-Indirect discrimination involve asking for pre-requisite in a job position which disabled people don’t have and that pre-requisite isn’t applicable in that job position.
-An example here is that asking for driving license for a job title when the job position doesn’t involve any driving at all, this show that disabled persons can’t apply even though driving isn’t required, in this case it’s an indirect discrimination, but if the job position actually involve driving a bus or any other vehicle, that’s justified.
+Indirect discrimination involves asking for pre-requisite in a job position which disabled people don’t have and that pre-requisite isn’t applicable in that job position.
+An example here is that asking for driving license for a job title when the job position doesn’t involve any driving at all, this show that disabled persons can’t apply even though driving isn’t required, in this case, it’s an indirect discrimination, but if the job position actually involves driving a bus or any other vehicle, that’s justified.

 Failure To Make Adjustments

 According to the equality act, every company or employer must make adjustments in order to make the working environment favorable to disabled people, they should help disabled people access jobs and educational resource easily just like nondisabled persons.
 This what’s referred to “making reasonable adjustments”.
 This implies that employers shouldn’t create a working space that’s only favorable to non-disabled people.
 Disabled employees can experience some hardship if the employer fails to make reasonable adjustments.
 It’s the responsibility of the employer to create parking space close to the office for mobility impairment needs.

 Discrimination Due To Disability